-The portion of any I.R.C. § 78 gross-up included in dividend income on line 4 of Schedule A, Part I, that is not excluded from taxable net income elsewhere, may be treated as a deduction.
+The portion of any I.R.C. § 78 gross-up included in dividend income on line 4 of Schedule A, Part I, that is not excluded/deducted from taxable net income elsewhere, may be deducted on this line.
 Include a copy of federal foreign tax credit, Form 1118.

-Note: I.R.C. § 78 gross-up amounts cannot be included in the dividend exclusion calculation on Schedule R or Schedule RT.
+Note: I.R.C. § 78 gross-up amounts cannot be included in the dividend exclusion calculation on Schedule R or Form 332, which is the form used to calculate the Tiered Subsidiary Dividend Pyramid Tax Credit.
+In addition, if any portion of the Section 78 amount is included in the taxpayer's Section 250 deduction, the amount being deducted on line 15 must be reduced accordingly.